realworldocaml/book/book/testing/README.md

 ```

 Quickcheck found this example for us because it's careful about the
-distributions it uses, and in particular is careful about making sure
+probability distributions it uses, and in particular is careful about
-to keep track of and explore special cases like `min_value` and
+making sure to keep track of and explore special cases like
-`max_value`.
+`min_value` and `max_value`.

 ### Building more complex values

-Tests don't subsist on simple atomic types alone, which is why you'll
+Tests can't subsist on simple atomic types alone, which is why you'll
-often want to build distributions over more complex types.
-Here's a
+often want to build probability distributions over more complex types.
-simple example, where we want to test the behavior of
+Here's a simple example, where we want to test the behavior of
 `List.rev_append`, which requires us to create lists of randomly
 generated values.